calipersjs/calipers/README.md

 ### `measure(filePath, [callback])`

-Measures the file at the given path.
+Measures the PDF, PNG, or JPEG file at the given path.
 - `filePath` - The path of the file.
 - `callback` - called when the file has been measured
   - `err` - An Error is thrown for unsupported file types or corrupt files.